NikhilSharma2707/Advanced-Text-Extraction-and-Analysis-in-English-and-Chinese-regarding-sensitive-datasets/README.md

 └── README.md # Project readme

 # Python packages required └── README.md                    # Project readme ``` ### Contributing Contributions are welcome!
 Please fork the repository and use a feature branch.
 Pull requests are warmly welcome.

-### License This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details. ### Contact For any inquiries or issues, please contact Aditya Vikram Singh.

 # Encryption Folder